-- The percent of covered health care costs that you pay after the plan deductible is met (not all plans have coinsurance).
+- The percentage health care costs that you pay after you've met your deductible and your health plan starts to pay.
+Not all plans have coinsurance.

 - Amount you pay for health care services each year before your health plan pays.
 You can use money from your HSA during your plan deductible.

 - Dependent Care Assistance Program (DCAP)

 - An account that you can use to set aside pre-tax dollars to pay for your day care and other dependent care expenses required to allow you to work.
 Sometimes this is referred to as a dependent care flexible savings account (FSA).

 - Detailed documentation that explains what health care services you received, from whom, what portion of that care was covered by your health plan, and how much you will owe.
 An EOB is for your information only; it is not a bill.